Bankelal

 Bankelal is a fictional comic book character, that appears in comic books published by Raj Comics.
 He is a satirical character presented as a medieval "Hasya Samrat" (King of Comedy).
 The series is primarily humorous, though also incorporates elements of fantasy and horror.

 In 2016, BBC reported Bankelal among the four most widely sold comics in India.
 Raj Comics declared that Bankelal will be among the four comics characters whose animated movies will be released.
 In 2014, Navbharat Times listed Bankelal among the top 10 comics without which the summers of Indian children were incomplete.

 Origin

-Bankelal was created by Jitendra Bedi, and first appeared in 1987 in the comic book 'Bankelal Ka Kamaal' ('Wonders of Bankelal') which was written by Papindar Juneja.
+Bankelal was created by Late Shri Jitendra Bedi, and first appeared in 1987 in the comic book 'Bankelal Ka Kamaal' ('Wonders of Bankelal') which was written by Papindar Juneja who currently resides in Lucknow.